-The Conner Prairie Museum Board of Directors oversees operations and engages community members in supporting the museum.
+The Conner Prairie Museum board of directors oversees operations and engages community members in supporting the museum.

-Jay Ricker is Chairman of Ricker Oil Company.
+Jay Ricker is Chairman of Ricker's Oil Company.
 He is past chair of the National Association of Convenience Stores and the BP Amoco Marketers Association.
 He is chair of the Fuel Institute in Alexandria, Va.
 Ricker earned a bachelor's degree from the Krannert School at Purdue University.
 He is or has been active in a number of community groups, including Community Hospital of Anderson and the Salvation Army Indiana Division.
 He and his wife Nancy have two adult children.

 Vice Chair, Conner Prairie Museum

 Rich Thrapp is a partner at Ice Miller.
 He was appointed to serve on the Indiana Business Law Survey Commission and elected as its chairman in 2006.
 He was a member of the drafting committee for Indiana's Limited Liability Company Act and served on the drafting committee for the Indiana Nonprofit Corporation Act.
 Thrapp serves on the boards of the Indianapolis Zoo, Indianapolis Cultural Trail, Indiana Bar Foundation and the Oakwood Foundation.
 Thrapp received the Sagamore of the Wabash award in 2016.
 He earned a bachelor’s degree from DePauw University and earned his juris doctor from Indiana University School of Law.
 He and wife, Linda, reside in Indianapolis.

 Secretary, Conner Prairie Museum

 Finance Director, Dow DuPont Merger Project at Dow AgroSciences